jreisinger/docs/data/notes/sec/go-tls.md

 * `connection refused` = wrong port (or lack of server resources)

-Keys and certificates
+Keys

 * public key - used to encrypt a message or verify a signature
 * private (secret) key - used to decrypt or sign a message

+Certificate

-to share public keys you might need a trusted 3rd pary -> certificate authority (CA)
+* basically a public key signed with private key of a trusted third party called certificate authority (CA)
+* can be verified using the public key of the CA
+* it proves the identity of the public key holder
+* it contains these fields:
+  * ff